mdeadwiler/House-Fuse-Back-End/README.md

 * Marquise Deadwiler(Full-Stack Developer): Task Control(Jira), Back-End(Set up template, Controllers, Middleware) && Front-End(Set up template, Services, Navbar, Signup form, Debugging).

 ## ***About:***
 * Our project is a full-stack & job-posting platform that bridges the gap between homeowners and contractors for essential home services.
 With an intuitive interface, Home Fuze enables homeowners to post jobs for specific needs-like roofing, plumbing, electrical work, and remodeling.
 * Now, contractors can then browse these listings and submit competitive bids.
 This includes, pricing, timelines, and contract information.
 * Designed with comprehensive CRUD functionalities, Home Fuze allows users to create, update, and delete job posts, bids, and comments, fostering an efficient and transparent space for home improvement services.

 ***How it Started:***
-* This project was based on four entry level software engineers who wanted to build an impactful & practical application.
-Our goal was to address the communication challenges homeowners often face in finding reliable contractors, while giving contractors a centralized platform to access new job opportunities.
+* This project was built by a team of junior software engineers who wanted to develop a practical application that delivers a superior user experience while remaining secure, scalable and fully functional.
+Our goal was to address the challenges homeowners often face in finding reliable contractors, while giving contractors a centralized platform to access new job opportunities.
 With Home Fuze, we aimed to streamline the entire process-empowering homeowners and contractors to share job details, negotiate terms, and exchange feedback all in one place.
-Using our skills in React, MongoDB, and Express, we built Home Fuze to emphasize user-friendly navigation, organized data management, and a seamless bidding process that benefits all parties.
+Utilizing MongoDB, Express, React and Node.js, we built Home Fuze with an emphasis on user-friendly navigation, organized data management, and a seamless bidding process that benefits all parties.

 ### ***Key Features:***
 * Job Posting & Management: Homeowners can create, update, and delete job posts for various services (roofing, plumbing, electrical, remodeling).